bharaniabhishek123/bharaniabhishek123.github.io/_posts/2021-02-03-Interview-Prep.markdown

 <br>
 Sure, last year I gave an idea of doing **cohort anaylsis** between support request (SR) filed by customer on VMware support portal and Skyline collected data.

-Now to give you some context, service request (SR) are logged by customers and they attach log bundles.
+Now to give you some context, support request (SR) are logged by customers and they attach log bundles.
 Like an aws customer logs a ticket with aws support mentioning the problem faced and product customer is using.

 Since, skyline collects customer environment data such as data center topology hostname or virtual machine name.

-**I created the data architecture and the data pipline** to compare host/virtual machine names from log-bundle's data and compare with skyline monitored host/virtual machine name.
+**I created the data architecture and the data pipline** for this business problem and compared host/virtual machine names from log-bundle's data and compare with skyline monitored host/virtual machine name.

 The missing data helped our marketing team.
 They reached out to individual customers to turn-on skyline monitoring on the set of host/virtual machines.